Caet-pip/Interactive_ASR/README.md

 # Interactive_ASR

-Simple implementation of a AI chatbot using Voice.
+Simple implementation of an AI chatbot using Voice.

 Detailed explanation and guide coming soon!